-The possible reason behind this could be that in cold-blooded creatures, the slow metabolism sustains the internal organs for a bit longer than warm-blooded animals—causing them to die slowly.
+The possible reason behind this could be that in cold-blooded creatures, the slow metabolism sustains the internal organs for a bit longer than in warm-blooded animals—causing them to die slowly.
 This could be the reason some owners see faint movements even after the turtle has died.

-How Do Safely Dispose A Dead Turtle?
+How Do Safely Dispose of A Dead Turtle?

 It’s never easy to say goodbye to a reptilian friend.
 The process of disposing of the body can be even more painful.

-Here we have listed three ways you can dispose of your dead turtle.
+Here we have listed three ways you can dispose of your dead turtle

 Bury In The Backyard